qihuazhou/qihuazhou.github.io/_pages/about.md

 * Students with a background in neural video codecs, model compression/quantization, distributed machine learning are preferred.
 * If you are a SZU student, I will respond to all your emails (100% guaranteed).
 Alternatively, you can come to my office (Room 618-1) for a personal discussion.
 * **For PhD applicants**, please contact me at least half a year (one semester) prior to your application.
-It is recommended that you read these [CV Writing Tips](https://www.discoverphds.com/advice/applying/cv-for-phd-application), [SZU PhD Admission](https://yz.szu.edu.cn/info/1011/12703.htm) before sending the email.
+It is recommended that you read these documents([CV Writing Tips](https://www.discoverphds.com/advice/applying/cv-for-phd-application), [SZU PhD Admission](https://yz.szu.edu.cn/info/1011/12703.htm)) before sending emails.